NaitLee/PHFS/README.md

 - `run.py`: Run a server.
 Has no debug feature, but works on [pypy](https://www.pypy.org/) on aarch64 architecture.
 - `hfs.ini`: Some configs, like port, are here.
 Currently you can set a base path as the root dir of served pages, also can set upload-allowed paths.
-- `hash.py`: Hash a password by executing this directly.
+- `hash.py`: Hash a password interactively by executing this directly.

 - `test.py`: Run a server for testing, debugging.
 It also contains werkzeug's reload feature.
 - `_test_macro.py`: Run & test a macro, by entering as argv1 in commandline.